Bajron/ColorCodingDesigner/README.md

 ---
 You can add a label.
 It appears roughly in the centre of the spectrum area.

+Double click on the design area adds a label.

+A click on the label starts editing of the corresponding text field.
+When a label text is edited it is highlighted on the visualization area.

 You can change the label name in the label list below the rainbow area.
-Color can be assigned by a color picker as well, but the choice is mapped to the limited HSL range mentioned above.
+Color can be assigned by a color picker as well but the choice is mapped to the limited HSL range mentioned above.

 You can sort your labels with respect to the hue values.